Punature Food Ingredients Co., Ltd.

 Lipase: Enhances cheese flavor (e.g., Parmesan aging) by releasing free fatty acids.

-Enzymes lose activity when their 3D structure unravels, typically due to:
+Enzymes lose activity when their 3D structure unravels.
+The main factors that affect enzyme reaction and cause denaturation typically include:

 High temperature: Most food enzymes deactivate above 60°C (except thermostable variants like Taq polymerase).